jgowler/CI-CD-with-Forgejo/Forgejo Actions/README.md

 Each section has `working-directory: Terraform/` to ensure that the steps are run in the Terraform/ folder pulled from the remote repo.

 To test this I used AI to generate a very basic TF script.
 This script and the TF-test.yaml can be found alongside this README.md.

 ---

+## Part 9: What's next?

+This was just an example run on how to get FA up and running.
+There is a lot more complex configs to be created, not just reacting to pushes.
+To go further I'd work on pull request triggers, Python code linting, building Docker images, there are so many options to choose from.

+---